LEARN JAPANESE WITH PIMSLEUR

 Pyramid hierarchically representing the positions of the 4 classes within the system

-Above, we can see how the Japanese social pyramid was divided in terms of “status” in the stratified system from the 17th to the 19th centuries.
-This hierarchical model was influenced by ideology and Confucian thought (philosophy of the Chinese thinker Confucius), which was the philosophical basis of the land of the rising sun during part of the Tokugawa era and which ended up designating the political and social directions of other Asian countries, in addition to generating friction with the ideologies of authoritarian governments during the century (especially during the communist dictatorship of Mao-Tse-Tung) and that returned in the 21st century as a prominent concept in the philosophy of government of Xi Jinping, in the current People's Republic of China.
+Above, we can see how the Japanese social pyramid was divided concerning the "status" in the stratified system from the 17th to the 19th century.
+This hierarchical model was influenced by the ideology and 儒教 (philosophy of the Chinese thinker Confucius), which was the philosophical basis of the land of the rising sun during part of the Tokugawa era and ultimately designated the political and social directions of other Asian countries, besides generating friction with the ideologies of authoritarian governments during the 20th century (especially during the communist dictatorship of 毛泽东) and that returned in the 21st century as a prominent concept in the governing philosophy of 习近平, in the current People's Republic of China.

-The shinoukoushou it was motivated and established by justification of some ideological advisers of Tokugawa Ieyasu, as was the case of the Confucian Hayashi Razan.
-The rigidity of the pyramid composed of samurai, farmers, artisans and merchants was hard as stone, so the ascent within it was extremely difficult, in addition to the fact that the positions were designated mainly by fixed factors, such as birth.
-The relationship of each of the groups with the daimyos (the lords of land) also differed in each case.
+The shinoukoushou was motivated and established by the justification of some ideological advisors of Tokugawa Ieyasu, such as the Confucianist Hayashi Razan.
+The rigidity of the pyramid composed of samurais, farmers, artisans, and merchants was as hard as stone, making ascent within it extremely difficult, in addition to the fact that positions were designated mainly by fixed factors, such as birth.
+The relationship of each group with the daimiôs (the land lords) also differed in each case.

-An interesting curiosity is that, in Japanese RPG games, the JRPG's, it is possible to frequently notice this structure, especially in the games of the series Dragon Quest, in which we always have traders, artisans, farmers (mostly NPCs who have important information) and warriors (who in these games are not always samurai).
+An interesting curiosity is that, in Japanese RPG games, the JRPG's, we can frequently notice this structure, especially in games from the Dragon Quest series, where we always have merchants, craftsmen, farmers (mostly NPC's that have important information), and warriors (who in these games are not always samurais).

 the samurai